nodejs/node-addon-api/doc/string.md

 String::New();
 ```

-Returns a new empty String
+Returns a new empty `Napi::String`.

 ### New
 ```cpp